Blog - TGC News

 - Evaluate your potential tenant’s long-term business plans.

 - Consider other retail businesses in your area (if it happens to be a retail space) to help avoid market saturation.

-Ready to find the right tenant for your investment?
-Talk to one of our agents today.
+If you are looking to find the perfect tenant for your investment, it’s always best to obtain professional advice.
+So, talk to one of our agents today.
 Call 1300 458 800.